 - What size bed is right?

-Measure the space in the bedroom where the newly acquired bed will be installed.
+Measure the space in room where the newly acquired bed will be installed.
 Does the room offer sufficient space for a king-size bed, or will a double bed appear lost?
 Will you be sharing the bed with your spouse or is it intended for a single person?
 Are you used to sharing your nocturnal space or is snuggling up to a loved one a new adventure?
 It is vital to consider and understand the implications of the size of your sleeping partner to avoid a tug-of-war over the duvet.
-You may want to cover your head, while the other person’s feet are exposed.
+You may want to cover your head, while the other person’s feet are exposed as a result.
 Avoid these issues at your peril, but guarantee quality rest if you address them at the outset.

 - How much can you spend on a new bed?

 Do not hesitate to try out more expensive beds before you decide to settle for something cheaper.
 Compare technical aspects of various brands on offer.
 Quite often you can buy a new or lesser known brand boasting the same physical capabilities for significantly less.
-However, check the warranty and the fine print that comes with the less expensive product.
+But, check the warranty and the fine-print that comes with the less expensive product.
 Arm yourself with facts and avoid emotional on-the-spot decisions.
-Instead, take some time to consider all the options before you commit to the deal.
+Rather take some time to consider all the options before you commit to the deal.